 I also often talk about how spiders are Mother Nature’s first fiber artists and I adore their individual and distinctive webs.
-Orb spiders are particularly fascinating in their design!
+Orb Weavers are particularly fascinating in their design!
 They have such interesting and distinct designs, each one using a special technique and signature marking of its silk fibers.
 I’m fascinated by the focus, patience and skill each spider displays, not to mention their grace and dance.
 Each web is like a fingerprint and I’ve toyed more than once with the idea of making a collection of different crochet spider webs, recreated to the design specifics of each unique species.
 It would be a neat undertaking.

 I watch spiders, play with them, catch them, study them, and hold them in a place of reverence.

 But the whole truth is far more complex than just that alone.
 There’s another side to it.
 While I adore spiders, I also deeply distrust and fear them.
 Almost inexplicably.

 You’d think with all my spider experience and fascination, that I’d be the first to own a tarantula or at least to pet them at a zoo.

 But not me.
 Not by a long shot.
 Just watching someone else hold one gives me the creeps.

 You see, another part of the truth is, there’s a constant attraction/repulsion magnetic thing going on inside of me when it comes to spiders.
 And I’ll never let them touch me.
 I just can’t.
 No matter how fascinating spiders are to me.

 And I won’t allow the poisonous ones to live.
 Those are two lines I can’t budge on.